AJM432/element-parser/README.md

 Enter a metal and nonmetal separated by a space, input can be either element symbols or full names.

-ouputs the elements full name and or chemical formula
+Outputs the two elements' full name and the corresponding formula of the ionic compound.

 ## Demo